MileHacker Logo

 Taxis & Ride-Sharing

-Taxis and Didi offer more flexibility and direct routes, which can be beneficial for those with mobility needs.
+Taxis and Didi offer more flexibility and direct routes, that can be beneficial for those with mobility needs.

 • Easier access for mobility.